Using Work Package Summary Reports

 The reports available will vary depending on your system.
 Examples are:

-• Install Summary
+• Install Summary - All Photos

 To view the reports available.
 Click on the Summary Reports tab and then the Available Reports... button.